Don’t let fair credit stop you from getting affordable financing.

 What loan options are available to people with fair credit?

+However, some banks and credit unions also offer loans to people who have fair credit.
+Many of these offer personal loans that can help you build credit.
 Repairing your credit score can take time, but you have lending options if your credit is sitting at fair right now.

 What exactly is a fair credit score?